When the wicked cometh, then cometh also contempt, and with ignominy reproach.

-A gracious woman, one always speaking and acting with grace and wisdom, is perpetually honored, for there is nothing to corrupt her pleasant aroma (Pr 11:16; Eccl 10:1).
-But the odious woman is contemptuously hated and reproached by all, for her froward speech and actions cannot be hid (Pr 11:22; 27:15-16; 30:21-23).
+A gracious woman, a woman always speaking and acting with grace and wisdom, is perpetually honored, for there is nothing to corrupt her pleasant reputation (Pr 11:16; Eccl 10:1).
+But the odious woman is contemptuously hated and reproached by all, for her froward speech and actions cannot be disguised or hid (Pr 11:22; 27:15-16; 30:21-23).

 The lesson of the proverb is this: wicked conduct brings contempt and reproach on God’s name and religion, so wicked doers and wickedness must be repudiated and rejected.
 If this is not done in homes, churches, and nations, the name and doctrine of God will be blasphemed (II Sam 12:14; Neh 5:9; I Tim 5:14; 6:1; Titus 2:5,8,10; I Pet 2:12; 4:14-16).